How Long (Paula Toledo song)

-"How Long", also released as "How Long (Will It Take)", is a song recorded by the Canadian singer Paula Toledo around 2003, known for being considered a piece of lost media for 16 years.
+"How Long", officially released as "How Long (Will It Take)", or abbreviated as HLWIT, is a song recorded by the Canadian singer Paula Toledo around 2003, known for being considered a lostwave for 16 years.
 Initially, it was not released commercially, being only licensed to appear in the film Secret Lives and the TV series 15/Love in 2005.
 Two years later, a user posted online about a bootleg DVD that contained a snippet of "How Long", prompting a search for its origin that attracted the attention of the lostwave community.
 In December 2023, the origin of "How Long" was discovered, and Toledo released it as a single that same month in response.
 Musically, "How Long" has been compared to the Cranberries.

 Background and composition

 Paula Toledo is an artist, songwriter, and motivational speaker.
 She grew up in Montreal before relocating to Vancouver for college.
 Toledo recorded "How Long" in Langley, British Columbia, around 2003.
 It was co-produced by Jonathan Anderson of the Canadian band Jonathan Inc., and guitarist David Odlum of the Irish band the Frames mixed it in France.
 While it was initially written for her debut studio album, it was not included there.
 Despite this, it was well-liked in her setlists.
 After a show at a neighborhood restaurant, an employee from Lionsgate Entertainment inquired about licensing it.
 In 2005, "How Long" was licensed for Secret Lives, a made-for-TV film, and 15/Love, a youth sitcom.
 Because of this, and for "artistic reasons", Toledo also did not include it in her extended play.
 Toledo left the music field, after the death of her husband left her as a single mother.

 Toledo wrote "How Long" from her personal perspective, and believes it resonates with modern audiences because it conveys the importance of living authentically.
 A four-minute song, it was musically compared to the Irish band the Cranberries.
 Miles Klee of Rolling Stone and V. S. Wells of The Georgia Straight described it as a "yearning" track.
 Klee described it as jangle rock, while Wells perceived inspiration from 1980s rock and early 2000s "guitar-driven pop".
 Jon Azpiri of CBC News felt that "How Long" would fit well with modern adult contemporary radio and film soundtracks, due to the "wistful" vocals of Toledo and the guitar usage.
 Toledo tagged its Bandcamp release under folk rock, indie folk, and indie pop.